aurelia/aurelia.github.io-old/_harp/docs.md

 The `aurelia-app` attribute is convenient for getting started, but often times you want to configure the framework or run some code prior to displaying anything to the user.
 So chances are, as your project progresses, you will migrate towards using `aurelia-main`.

+>**Note:** If you are using AtScript, add an `atscript` attribute to the DOM element for your app.
+If you are using ES5 instead of ES6, add an `es5` attribute.
+Doing so will "turn on" functionality with makes using these languages easier.

 **What is the difference?**

 `aurelia-app` instantiates an Aurelia app and pre-configures it with the default set of options for the framework, then loads your application view-model. `aurelia-main` loads your custom configuration module, _main.js_ by default, then invokes your `configure` function, passing it the Aurelia object which you can then use to configure the framework yourself and decide what, when and where to display your UI.
 Here's an example _main.js_ file: